azzy9/plugin.video.rumble/README.md

 - See your followed channels & users<br />
 - Subscribe to channel & users<br />
 - Unsubscribe to channels & users<br />
+- View your "Watch later" playlist<br />
+- Add videos to your "Watch later" playlist<br />
+- Delte videos from your "Watch later" playlist<br />
 - View video comments<br />

+## Install
+This plugin can be installed from the AzzyAddons repo: https://azzyaddons.github.io

 ## Issues
 If an issue occurs where the stream freezes after start,<br />